dgraph-io/dgraph/wiki/content/get-started/index.md

 ' | python -m json.tool | less
 ```

-Running this next mutation adds a schema and indexes some of the data so queries can use term matching, filtering and sorting.
+Alter the schema to add indexes on some of the data so queries can use term matching, filtering and sorting.

 ```sh
 curl localhost:8080/alter -XPOST -d $'